15th August 2023

 This concept is repeated throughout the Legal system, and the failsafe, the Separation of Powers, must be protected.

-There are very strong indications that the ideological mass has permeated the legal system, in particular, the senior people appointed to critical decision-making positions.
+There are very strong indications that the ideological mass has permeated the legal system and, in particular, the senior people appointed to critical decision-making positions.

 Justice must not only be done but be seen to be done.